jimblandy/mozaloha-lightning-talk/lightning.md

 written in Rust. `wgpu-core` is part of `wgpu`, an independent open-source project maintained on GitHub.

-2:35

-### Slide 4

 As you might guess, there are a **lot** of native developers out there interested in a well-designed cross-platform GPU API.
 So `wgpu` is a very active, healthy open-source project, with many talented contributors from outside Mozilla.
 It's a classic open-source success story.

+2:35

+### Slide 4

-To serve those audiences, the `wgpu` crate provides an idiomatic Rustic interface.
-The `wgpu-native` crate provides an API designed to be called from C or C++, and on top of that we have bindings for many other languages: Python, Go, Java, C#, and others.
+To serve those audiences, the `wgpu` crate provides an idiomatic Rustic interface, and the `wgpu-native` crate provides an API designed to be called from C or C++, and on top of that we have bindings for many other languages: Python, Go, Java, C#, and others.
 So you can really use the spirit of WebGPU anywhere you like.

 3:11